-SK ecoplant will be the majority owner (64%), with Ascend Elements owning 25% and TES owning 11% of the new joint venture.
+SK ecoplant will be the majority owner (64%), with Ascend Elements owning 25% and TES 11% of the joint venture.
 Since 2022, SK ecoplant has invested more than $60 million in Ascend Elements.

 Mike O'Kronley, CEO of Ascend Elements, said, “We are honored to deepen our relationship with SK ecoplant on this new, state-of-the-art EV battery recycling facility.”